Mick1406/DS_Take_Home_Challenges/README.md

 <br> The challenge description is included at the beginning of each notebook

 ## Credits
-The challenges are from the book "A Collection of Data Science Take-Home Challenges authored by Giulio Palombo
+The challenges are from the book __A Collection of Data Science Take-Home Challenges__ authored by Giulio Palombo